Quick Facts: Harvard for Veterans (2025-2026)

 1. Harvard Veterans Organization (HVO)

-Cross-school organization connecting veterans across all Harvard graduate and professional schools.
-Provides mentorship, networking, and career support.
+The cross-school organization connecting veterans across all Harvard graduate and professional schools.
+HVO provides mentorship, networking, and career support that actually leads somewhere — the alumni network alone makes it worth showing up to meetings.

 2. Armed Forces Association (HBS)

+Probably should have led with this section, honestly.
 The Armed Forces Association at Harvard Business School is one of the largest veteran student groups in the country, with 100+ members per class.
+The connections you make here follow you through your entire career.

 3. Veterans Law Association (HLS)